bondpy202212/bondpy202212/README.md

 **About Me:**
 * Reliable
-* Easy-going
+* Responsible
 * Punctual
+* Attentive
-* Patient
+* Non-conflict
-* Non-confrontational
+* Persistent
-* Respectfu
+* Fast learner
-* Quick to begin working with a large amount of information and obligations
+* Work with a lot of information and responsibilities

 **Hobbies:**